Aydın Polatçı: Wrestling career

 Aydın Polatçı grew up in his birthplace and took up wrestling there in 1993, having previously competed in the Turkish national sport of oil wrestling.
 He became a heavyweight at 1.90 metres tall and around 125 kg in body weight.
 After his first successes at junior level, he became a member of the Aski Ankara wrestling club, where Mehmet Polatçı became his coach.
 Aydın Polatçı preferred the free style throughout his career.
 He only competed in the Greco-Roman style twice at military world championships.

 He made his first international start in 1995 at the European Junior Championships in Witten, where he took first place in the heavyweight age group (up to the age of 18) in the free style ahead of Tamás Ábrahám from Hungary and Oleg Khorpiakov from Russia.

 In 1997, he wrestled in several international championships at junior level, but also already at senior level.
 At the World Military Championships that year he came second in the heavyweight Greco-Roman style behind Alexei Kolesnikov of Russia and third in the free style behind David Musulbes of Russia and Alireza Rezaei of Iran.
 At the 1997 European Junior Championships in Istanbul and at the 1997 World Junior Championships in Helsinki, he took first place in both events.
 In Istanbul, he won ahead of Artjom Achigev from Russia and Alex Modebadze from Georgia and in Helsinki ahead of Alexis Rodríguez from Cuba and Artjom Achigev.
 After the retirement of the 1996 Olympic champion Mahmut Demir, he was also entered in the 1997 European Senior Championships in Warsaw.
 However, he narrowly missed out on a medal there.
 Turkey used Zekeriya Güçlü at the 1997 World Championships.

 In 1998, he became European champion in Bratislava, defeating in turn David Musulbes, Krassimir Kochev of Bulgaria, Sven Thiele and Milan Mazáč of Slovakia.
 At the 1998 World Championships in Tehran, he lost his first fight against Andrey Shumilin from Russia.
-After four victorious bouts, he then lost to Kerry McCoy of the USA in the fight for the bronze medal.
+After four victorious bouts, he then lost to Kerry McCoy of the US in the fight for the bronze medal.